gwankyun/CMake/Help/manual/cmake-instrumentation.7.rst

 Index files contain a list of `v1 Snippet File`_.
 It serves as an entry point for navigating the instrumentation data.
-They are generated whenever `索引`_ occurs and deleted after any user-specified `Callbacks`_ are executed.
+They are generated whenever `索引`_ occurs and deleted after any user-specified `回调函数`_ are executed.

 ``version``
   The Data version of the index file, an integer.
 Currently the version is